IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 | `status`    | The current pipeline stage's status.
 Using `SUCCESS`, `FAILURE`, or `ABORTED` will automatically trigger color highlighting in Slack.  |
 | `webhookUrl`      | _Optional_: The webhook URL that is shown on your toolchain's Jenkins tile.
 If you include this parameter, its value overrides that of the `IBM_CLOUD_DEVOPS_WEBHOOKURL` environment variable.   |

-Here are examples of using the `notifyOTC` step in both declarative and scripted pipeline defintions:
+The following examples illustrate how to use the `notifyOTC` step in both declarative and scripted pipeline definitions.

-#### Declarative Pipeline Example:
+#### Declarative pipeline
 ```
 stage('Deploy') {
     steps {